MicrosoftDocs/well-architected/well-architected/saas-isv/incident-management.md

   Organizational leaders can help by shielding the team members who are actively investigating or mitigating an incident.

-- **Communicate status to your customers.** Update the status page to publish the appropriate information.
+- **Communicate status to your customers.** Update the status page to publish just enough information.
 Communicate promptly and provide necessary information like estimated resolution times.
 Give customers frequent updates to maintain their trust.

 ### Design recommendations